

 Register

-This symposium will bring together leaders from universities and arts institutions to share experiences, ideas, and strategic visions in response to the sector’s most pressing challenges and opportunities.
-Leadership is equally a concern of those in change-making positions in institutions, peak bodies, and sectors and of those who are becoming tomorrow’s leaders through acts of initiative, influence and inspiration.
+The symposium will bring together leaders from universities and arts institutions to share experiences, ideas, and strategic visions in response to the sector’s most pressing challenges and opportunities around health and wellbeing.

 In particular, the symposium will ask how leadership in the sector can formulate and drive responses to the following key questions:

-• How can the arts and university sectors work together to make the case most effectively for the value of the arts in a changing world?
+• How can the arts and university sectors work together to make the case most effectively for the efficacy of arts and health ?

-• How can international collaborations across the Asia-Pacific be both widened and deepened?
+• How can international collaborations across the Asia-Pacific in arts for health and wellbeing be both widened and deepened?

 The Symposium will be held in Flinders University’s new City Campus, adjoining the Adelaide Festival Centre, during the internationally renowned OzAsia Festival.